 No More Guesswork

 To eliminate the guesswork, Scott connected me with Adam St. Pierre in Boulder to put me through a workout where for the first time in my life, it was promised that there WOULD be blood!
-That’s because Adam would be taking a pin prick blood sample in between several sets of uphill intervals to determine the heart rate effort in which lactate began accumulating in my blood stream (the magic amount is 2 mMol/liter).
-Determining this value dials in your true aerobic threshold which is the training effort at which a large percentage of base miles will be performed, while also zeroing in on the optimal heartrate for a true recovery effort.
+That’s because Adam would be taking a pinprick blood sample in between several sets of uphill intervals to determine the heart rate effort in which lactate began accumulating in my bloodstream (the magic amount is 2 mMol/liter).
+Determining this value dials in your true Aerobic Threshold, which is the training effort at which a large percentage of base miles will be performed, while also zeroing in on the optimal heart rate for a true recovery effort.

 The next day Scott used this data to test me on a longer mountain run where I kept my heart rate average just below this range for 3 hours.
-Without this knowledge I surely would have gone out at a too high heart rate in the beginning of the 7 mile climb from 9,000 to 12,000 feet and spent the later miles simply walking at a low intensity.
+Without this knowledge I surely would have gone out at too high of a heart rate in the beginning of the 7-mile climb from 9,000 to 12,000 feet and spent the later miles simply walking at a low intensity.
 By zeroing in on my real aerobic range I was able to run the majority of the uphill and finish the 3 hours feeling strong.

 I’m pretty early into my first training cycle but I am super excited to integrate what we learned during this first physiological test.
-This info will help me build fitness, avoid over training, learn to pace myself more efficiently and nail my lofty racing goals as I navigate my way deeper into the sport of mountain running.
+This info will help me build fitness, avoid overtraining, learn to pace myself more efficiently, and nail my lofty racing goals as I navigate my way deeper into the sport of mountain running.

-Morgan Sjogren is a mountain, trail and adventure runner.
-While her passion for the mountains and exploring the world on two feet is lifelong, she is a new transplant to off road running and racing after transitioning from a track career.
+Morgan Sjogren is a mountain, trail, and adventure runner.
+While her passion for the mountains and exploring the world on two feet is lifelong, she is a new transplant to off-road running and racing after transitioning from a track career.
 Follow her Uphill Athlete journey on Instagram @running_bum_.